keeper-of-data/reddit-archive-x/README.md

 Right now it will just archive the json data and comments in an organized folder structure.
 Support for downloading/saving media posted will come later

+You must run comment archiver and post archiver off of 2 different ip's
+This is because of the 1 sec rate limit that the reddit api has and you will miss comments if there is a 2 second delay (the comments and posts would take turns so they each can only make a call ever 2 seconds)
+t1 = comments
+t3 = post/submission
+t5 = subreddit

 Supports both users and subreddits

 The script will stream everything from /r/all as it happens and only grab the post if it is a subreddit or user that you are following